dugramen/spellcheck/README.md

 A simple spell checking program.

 `spellcheck.py`
-  Launches the spelling correction program
+  Launches the spelling correction program.
+Enter some words and it will suggest corrections.
+Enter nothing to exit the program

 Add `-eval` or `-evaluate`
-  To evaluate the accuracy and performance of the algorithm with 100 random words (default)
+  To evaluate the accuracy and performance with 100 random words

 Add `-eval 50`
-  Same as above, but with 50 random words (default is 100)
+  Same as above, but with 50 random words (100 is default)

-Add `edit`, `jaccard`, or `bigrams` at the end of any command to use edit_distance and jaccard_distance algorithms as well
+Add `edit` or `jaccard` at the end of any command to use Edit Distance and Jaccard Distance algorithms as well

 Add `all` to use all the algorithms in the program

+*Note: Edit Distance is particularly slow, so don't use too many words or evalutaions with it*